anguoyuan/Pixel_retrieval-Segmented_instance_retrieval/README.md

-This is the official release of the pixel retrieval benchmarks PRoxford and PRparis of the ICCV 23 paper 'Towards Content-based Pixel Retrieval in Revisited Oxford and Paris'.
+This is the official release of the pixel retrieval benchmarks PRoxford and PRparis, which are introduced in the ICCV 23 paper 'Towards Content-based Pixel Retrieval in Revisited Oxford and Paris'.

 # Access the benchmarks